kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 <!-- Should we re-order the lines of this output a bit; based
      on the developer centric focus - starting with the commit?
+Tore: Although we did this query based on commit we are getting back an artifact, so I think we should keep the artifact specific things first.

 Git commit:  16d9990ad23a40eecaf087abac2a58a2d2a4b3f4
 Commit URL:  https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4